About the Project

-Feasibility: The work on the project will be a balanced combination of both analytical and numerical methods and will consist of the following stages: (i) Studying literature and theoretical methods, solving introductory training problems (yr 0-0.5); (ii) Calculating coherent coupling and control of remote QDs, drafting research papers (yr 0.5-2.5); Writing up thesis and presenting at conferences (yr 2.5-3.5).
+Feasibility of completion within 4 years: The work on the project will be a balanced combination of both analytical and numerical methods and will consist of the following stages: (i) Studying literature and theoretical methods, solving introductory training problems (yr 0-0.5); (ii) Calculating coherent coupling and control of remote QDs, drafting research papers (yr 0.5-2.5); Writing up thesis and presenting at conferences (yr 2.5-4).

 2. F. Albert, E. A. Muljarov, W. Langbein et al., Nature Commun.
 4:1747 (2013).